noir-lang/noir/docs/docs/developers/wallets/architecture.md

 The account interface is used for creating an _execution request_ out of one or more _function calls_ requested by a dapp, as well as creating an _auth witness_ for a given message hash.
 Account contracts are expected to handle multiple function calls per transaction, since dapps may choose to batch multiple actions into a single request to the wallet.

 #include_code account-interface yarn-project/aztec.js/src/account/interface.ts typescript

-Refer to the page on [writing an account contract](../contracts/writing_contracts/accounts/write_accounts_contract.md) for an example on how to implement this interface.

 ## PXE interface